openbmc/phosphor-pid-control/README.md

 This project is designed to be a daemon running within the OpenBMC environment.
 It will use a well-defined configuration file to control the temperature of the tray components to keep them within operating conditions.
-It will require coordinate with gsys and OpenBMC.
+It will require coordinate with host-side tooling and OpenBMC.
 Providing a host-side service upstream to talk to the BMC is beyond the scope of this project.

 ## Security Considerations

 A rogue client on the host could send invalid thermal information causing physical damage to the system.
-There will be an effort to sanity check all input from gsys to alleviate this concern.
+There will be an effort to sanity check all input from a host-tool to alleviate this concern.

 ## Privacy Considerations